(* *********************************************************************** *)

 To be able to use the tactics, the goal must be a relation R applied to two arguments, and the rewritten hypothesis must end with a relation Q applied to two arguments.
 These relations are not necessarily equivalences, but they should be related according to the occurrence where the rewrite takes place; we leave this check to the underlying call to setoid_rewrite.

-one can rewrite equations in the left member of inequations:
+One can rewrite equations in the left member of inequations:

 Goal (forall x, x + x = x) -> a + b + b + a <= a + b.